adi-sastry/650_Project/README.md

 </div>

 # How To Use
 1. **Generate Kaggle API Token** - If you haven't done so yet, go to Kaggle and create a new API token to ensure the dataset can be downloaded.
 This should download a `kaggle.json` file.
 Ensure the Kaggle CLI is installed (`pip install kaggle`).
 Make a new folder in your under your user profile called **.kaggle** (if windows: `mkdir <insert-user-profile>\.kaggle`).
 Link to Kaggle Dataset: [Spatiotemporal Wildlife Dataset]("https://www.kaggle.com/datasets/travisdaws/spatiotemporal-wildlife-dataset?resource=download&select=images").
 In `config.yaml`, it will be pointing to images for a small set of images for the African Forest Elephant (loxodonta cyclotis) for testing at first.
 If you want to try a larger set of images, you can switch the folder to point to images for the African Bush Elephant (loxodonta africana).
+Once Your token has been set up.
+Run download_dataset.py under the utils folder.
+This will download the dataset

 2. **Edit AWS Authentication .yaml** - Edit the (or create your own)  `aws.yaml` file.
 This file will be used within our scripts to authenticate and utilize the AWS CLI and boto3.
 Be sure to add your `access_key_id`, `secret_key_id`, and `region`.
-Access keys to the project_reviewer user will be attached to our report.
+Access keys to the project_reviewer user will be attached to our final submission.

 <pre>
 aws: